-The UK-based music VR company has announced the appointment of the former Shazam exec to its senior team
+The UK-based music virtual reality company has announced the appointment of the former Shazam executive to its senior team.

 Sign up for IQ Index